Loading

 2. Non-Access Modifiers

-Access Modifiers:-
+Access Modifier:

-Access modifiers are those keywords that describe the rule of the access level of Classes, interfaces, and their members( i.e. - constructors, methods, variables, etc. )
+Access modifiers are those keywords that describe the rule of the access level of Classes, interfaces and their members (i.e. Constructors, methods, variables, etc.)

 Example:

-There are Four types of access modifiers :
+Their are Four types of Access modifiers:

-1. Default Access Modifier or package private:-
+1. Default Access Modifier (No Modifier, Package-Private):

-• It can be accessed only within the package.
+• Cannot be accessed outside the package.

 Example:

-2. Public Access Modifier:-
+2. Public Access Modifier:

 Example: